Sign-Based Optimizers Are Effective Under Heavy-Tailed Noise: Introduction

 In this work, we systematically investigate this phenomenon with theoretical analysis and empirical study.
-The significant empirical evidence that initiates our work comes from the widely observed heavy-tailed distribution of the stochastic gradients ~\citep{simsekli19tailindex,zhang2020whyheavytail,gurbuzbalaban2021heavy}, especially in language modeling tasks~\citep{kunstner2023noise,kunstner2024heavytail,ahn2024linearattention,kunstner2025scaling,yadav2025provable} due to Zipf's Law~\citep{piantadosi2014zipf}.
+The significant empirical evidence that initiates our work comes from the widely observed heavy-tailed distribution of the stochastic gradients ~\citep{simsekli19tailindex,zhang2020whyheavytail,gurbuzbalaban2021heavy,battash2024revisiting}, especially in language modeling tasks~\citep{kunstner2023noise,kunstner2024heavytail,ahn2024linearattention,kunstner2025scaling,yadav2025provable} due to Zipf's Law~\citep{piantadosi2014zipf}.
 In sharp contrast to the finite variance condition commonly employed in theoretical studies~\citep{ghadimi2013stochastic,lan2020first}, such a regime only assumes the stochastic noise has a finite $p$th moment where $p\in(1,2]$.
 Under this more realistic noise model, the challenges underlying both theoretical analysis and algorithmic design arise.
 For instance, SGD is known to diverge~\citep{zhang2020whyheavytail}, and the convergence theory collapses when $p<2$.\footnote{This does not contradict~\citet{fatkhullin2025can,liu2026old}, as they impose heavy-tailedness on the stochastic gradient itself.
-This is a strictly stronger condition than the heavy-tailed noise assumption considered in this work; see~\cref{sec:related-work} for details.} As for the more popular adaptive methods like Adam~\citep{kingma15adam} and AdaGrad~\citep{duchi2011adaptive}, no rigorous convergence theory has yet been established under heavy-tailed noise.
-To make things worse,~\citet{pmlr-v267-chezhegov25a} show that Adam and AdaGrad could suffer from worse convergence when the noise is heavy-tailed.
-Intriguingly, the empirical advantage of sign-based methods like Lion and Muon is most pronounced in LLM training regimes~\citep{liu2025muon,wen2025fantastic}, where heavy-tailed noise is prevalent.
+This is a strictly stronger condition than the heavy-tailed noise model considered in this work; see~\cref{sec:related-work} for details.} As for the more popular adaptive methods like Adam~\citep{kingma15adam} and AdaGrad~\citep{duchi2011adaptive}, \textit{no rigorous convergence theory has yet been established under heavy-tailed noise.} To make things worse,\textbf{\textit{~\citet{pmlr-v267-chezhegov25a} show that Adam and AdaGrad could suffer from worse convergence when the noise is heavy-tailed.}} Intriguingly, the empirical advantage of sign-based methods like Lion and Muon is most pronounced in LLM training regimes~\citep{liu2025muon,wen2025fantastic}, where heavy-tailed noise is prevalent.
 In contrast, this advantage diminishes when it comes to computer vision tasks~\citep{yuan25mars,liu2025mars}, which typically exhibit more concentrated gradient noise~\citep{zhang2020whyheavytail,zhou2020towards,gurbuzbalaban2021heavy,ahn2024linearattention}.
-Regarding this disparity, it is natural to ask the following question:
+Regarding this disparity, it is natural to ask the following question: We answer the above question affirmatively by establishing new convergence theories for a series of representative vector- and matrix-based sign descent methods, including vector sign optimizer SignSGD~\citep{bernstein2018signsgd} and Lion~\citep{chen2023symbolic}, matrix sign optimizer Muon~\citep{jordan2024muon} and Muonlight~\citep{liu2025muon}.
+For a heavy-tailed index $p$ and an iteration number $T$, we show that these optimizers converge at $O(T^{-\frac{p-1}{3p-2}})$, matching or surpassing the previous state-of-the-art.
+Our convergence analysis is derived under a newly proposed generalized heavy-tailed noise condition, allowing the noise level to grow w.r.t.~the gradient norm, which is strictly weaker than existing assumptions and is further supported by empirical evidence from LLM pretraining.
+Furthermore, our theory holds for generalized smooth function classes~\citep{Zhang2020Why}, which have become a standard deployment in theory~\citep{zhang2020improved,chen2023generalized,pmlr-v195-faw23a,pmlr-v195-wang23a,Li23adam} and proven to align well with practice~\citep{riabinin2025gluon}.
+The key technical tools that facilitate our analysis are \textbf{new vector and matrix martingale concentration inequalities in non-Euclidean norms} (cf.~\cref{sec:concentration-inequality}), which may be of independent interest.
+Our results suggest that the sign operation, whether applied element-wise or via orthogonalization in the matrix case, acts as a natural robustifier against heavy-tailed stochasticity, thus making sign-based optimizers like Lion and Muon a natural fit for training LLMs.